 Dizziness can happen if you stand up too quickly or after a few too many glasses of wine, but if you notice that it's happening on a regular basis, you may want to talk to your doctor about it.
 According to Kesari, it could indicate a tumor at the base of the brain.
 There are also plenty of other causes of dizziness, according to the Mayo Clinic, including vertigo, anxiety, dehydration, poor circulation, and migraines.
 And for tips you can incorporate to feel great right now, here are 30 Amazing Ways to Improve Your Health in One Day.

 If a man over 40 experiences problems in the bedroom that he's never dealt with before, it may mean that an existing heart or blood vessel disease is reaching a critical point, Ruckle says.
 Ignoring this sign could result in a heart attack.

 Shortness of Breath

 This is always a sign of poor health, deconditioning, and the need to get in shape and better overall health, Brayer says.
-And, according to the Mayo Clinic, it could also be a sign of something else, like asthma, pulmonary embolism, or cardiovascular problems.
+And, according to the Mayo Clinic, it could be a sign of something else, like asthma, pulmonary embolism, or cardiovascular problems.
 Shortness of breath is also a commonly reported symptom of COVID-19.
 For more health facts that will keep you at your best, sign up for our daily newsletter.

 A cough that persists after the flu or bronchitis is normal.
-But a cough that doesn’t go away can indicate asthma, lung disease, or even cancer, says Brayer.
+But a cough that doesn't go away can indicate asthma, lung disease, or even cancer, says Brayer.
 A dry cough can also be an indicator of the coronavirus.